dimadesu/LifeStreamer/README.md

   - I can stream RTMP from action camera to my server.
   - I give ExoPlayer RTMP URL to that server to play and it does all the hard work - handles RTMP connection, demuxes and decodes video/audio.
   - I sort of grab uncommpressed data from ExoPlayer and feed into StreamPack via custom video/audio source.
-  - There are many things that can go wrong with RTMP source, but I got the basic version be working.
+  - There are many things that can go wrong with RTMP source, but I got the basic version working.

 ### Planned minor features
 - Re-connect on disconnect